-This report, as a reference guide, addresses the feasibility and reliability of operator manual actions, from a deterministic approach, when used to achieve and maintain hot shutdown under fire conditions, and will be used by the NRC staff to support the review of operator manual actions.
-An operator manual action which meets the guidance provided in this report does not necessarily comply with NRC fire protection regulations.
-Additional considerations to ensure that adequate defense-in-depth such as fire detection and automatic suppression is maintained are addressed in Revision 5 to Section 9.5.1 of the Standard Review Plan [Ref.
+This report, as a reference guide, addresses the feasibility and reliability of operator manual actions, from a deterministic approach, when used to achieve and maintain hot shutdown under fire conditions.
+It is planned that this document will be used by the NRC staff to support the review of operator manual actions, submitted by licensees as exemption requests.
+However, an operator manual action which meets the information provided in this report does not necessarily comply with NRC fire protection regulations.
+Additional considerations to ensure that adequate defense-in-depth such as fire detection and automatic suppression is maintained are addressed in Regulatory Guide 1.189 [Ref.
 6] and should be considered when applying for an exemption or license amendment.